P ≠ NP Proof

 is that the strings to be tested (into a string acceptance testing

-to a language) are necessarily (must be) members from Σ*.
+to a language) are always necessarily (must be) members from Σ*.

 3.4.1 The